 THE COMPLETE GUIDE

 Health insurance is one of the first things you should consider arranging when you decide to study abroad.
 Health insurance in the Netherlands can be costly and confusing to navigate, but luckily College Life knows you'd rather be spending your time doing other things.
-That's why we've teamed up with United Consumers to help make health insurance understandable and affordable.

 Do You Need It?